Chinese rocket to tumble back to Earth in uncontrolled re-entry

 "The chances of debris landing on an inhabited zone are tiny, probably one in a million."

-In 2020, debris from another Long March rocket fell on villages in the Ivory Coast, causing structural damage but no injuries or deaths.
+Last year, debris from another Long March rocket fell on villages in the Ivory Coast, causing structural damage but no injuries or deaths.

 © 2021 AFP